Vadim2090/Grants-Program/my_project_name.md

 On-chain data is fragmented and poorly structured => тhere are no tools for acquaring and retaining users in web3 similar to existing web2 solutions

 #### Solution
-The first step - to provide mintbase and businesses with the user profiling and personalization tool via on-chain data to accelerate their growth
-In the long term lay the foundation for building multiple martech products on NEAR
+The first step - to provide mintbase and businesses with the user profiling and personalization tool via on-chain data In the long term lay the foundation for building multiple martech products on NEAR

 #### Why we do